One of the most common things I hear from founders is:

 I would love to see categories positioned as desire categories, such as: “Show me ads that:

-Maybe that would make me choose them.
+That might make me choose them.
 In fact, I ignored this question survey.
-But not because the categories belong to standard levels, but for one key reason:
+But it wasn’t because the categories belonged to standard levels, but for one key reason:

 Therefore, I won’t help Instagram serve me relevant ads.
 I also feel that serving me relevant ads is Instagram’s job.